 has more Patient Safety Excellence Award recipients for four consecutive

-Karen Orr, RN, MSN, MBA, CMSRN, CEO Providence Medical Center, said, “We
+Karen Orr, RN, MSN, MBA, CMSRN, CEO, Providence Medical Center, said, “There

-are very proud to achieve this recognition, that reflects the strong dedication
+to achieve this recognition, that reflects the strong dedication of our

-of our staff and physicians to provide our patients high quality care
+staff and physicians to provide our patients high quality care close to

-in safety provided for patients in the Medicare population, as measured
+in safeguarding patients in the Medicare population, as measured by objective

-14 patient safety indicators defined by the Agency for Healthcare Research
+13 PSIs defined by the Agency for Healthcare Research and Quality (AHRQ).

 Healthgrades found that patients treated in hospitals receiving the Patient

-• 50.9% less likely to experience a collapsed lung due to a procedure
+- 48.3% less likely to experience a collapsed lung due to a procedure or

-• 64.4% less likely to experience pressure sores or bed sores acquired
+- 66.8% less likely to experience pressure sores or bed sores acquired in

-• 57% less likely to experience catheter-related bloodstream infections
+- 63% less likely to experience catheter-related bloodstream infections acquired

 In addition, if all hospitals in the country performed at the level of

-award recipients for each of the 14 Patient Safety Indicators, 127,667
+award recipients for each of the 13 patient safety indicators, 110,864

 patient safety events could have been avoided.*